 Concerning the matter content, we will assume that it is given by a collection of $n$ species of comoving perfect fluids with energy-momentum tensor

-where $\rho=\sum_{s=1}^n \rho_s$ is the total mass-energy density, $p=\sum_{s=1}^n p_s$ is the total pressure, and $u_\mu$ is the fluids velocity, which obeys the normalization condition $u^\mu u_\mu=-1$.
+where $\rho=\sum_{s=1}^n \rho_s$ is the total mass-energy density, $p=\sum_{s=1}^n p_s$ is the total pressure, and $u_\mu$ is the velocity of the fluids, which obeys the normalization condition $u^\mu u_\mu=-1$.
 Note that, in general, the fact that all species have the same velocity is an additional assumption of the model.
-For one species $(n=1)$, the present diagonal model does not allow for a single tilted fluid, since the components of the Einstein tensor $G^0{}_i$ are vanishing, which states the absence of matter current, and thus $u_i=0$.
+For one species $(n=1)$, the present diagonal model \eqref{metric} does not allow for a single tilted fluid, since the components of the Einstein tensor $G^0{}_i$ are vanishing, which states the absence of matter current, and thus $u_i=0$.
 However, one could have several tilted fluids with different velocities, and, in particular, with nonvanishing spatial velocities, as long as the net current vanishes (see, e.g., \cite{Coley:1986, Cembranos:2019plq, Sandin:2008bq} for some examples in FLRW and in Bianchi I).
-Since we are mainly interested in the asymptotic behavior of the spacetime, both towards the singularity and towards large volumes, in principle, in such regimes only one of the fluids is expected to be dominant and effects of the other species will be negligible.